 At therapeutic doses, salicylates such as aspirin cause changes in acid/base balance and electrolytes resulting in respiratory alkalosis.
 In patients with normal renal and respiratory function, this is usually compensated for appropriately.
 Severe acid/base disturbances may occur during salicylate toxicity.
 Infants and children with salicylate toxicity rarely present clinically with respiratory alkalosis.
 As salicylate toxicity progresses, changes resembling metabolic acidosis are present (e.g., low blood pH, low plasma bicarbonate concentrations, and normal or nearly normal plasma PaCO2).
 In reality, a combination of respiratory acidosis and metabolic acidosis is present.
 Alterations in water and electrolyte balance also occur in salicylate toxicity.
 Dehydration due to salicylate-induced diaphoresis and hyperventilation occurs.
 Since more water than electrolytes are lost, dehydration is associated with hypernatremia.
 Other laboratory changes noted in salicylate toxicity include hyperglycemia or hypoglycemia (especially in children), ketonuria, hypokalemia, and proteinuria.
 Prolonged exposure to high doses of salicylates also causes hypokalemia through both renal and nonrenal losses.
 Hyperventilation occurs due to direct stimulation of the respiratory center in the medulla.
 At high salicylate plasma concentrations (350 mcg/mL or more), marked hyperventilation will occur, and at serum concentrations of about 500 mcg/mL, hyperpnea will be seen.
 At high or prolonged doses, salicylates also have a depressant effect on the medulla.
 Toxic doses of salicylates cause central respiratory depression as well as cardiovascular collapse secondary to vasomotor depression.
 Since enhanced CO2 production continues, respiratory acidosis occurs.

-Overuse of drugs for treating acute migraines, including aspirin, may lead to medication overuse headache.
+Overuse of drugs for treating acute headaches, including aspirin, may lead to medication overuse headache.
 Patients may experience migraine-like daily headaches or a significant increase in migraine attack frequency.
-Withdrawal of the overused drug and treatment of withdrawal symptoms (e.g., transient worsening of headache) may be necessary.
-Advise patients about the risks of medication overuse (e.g., use of a single agent or a combination of drugs for at least 10 days per month) and encourage them to keep a written record of headache frequency and drug use.
+Discontinuation of the overused drug and treatment of withdrawal symptoms (e.g., transient worsening of headache) may be necessary.
+Advise patients about the risks of medication overuse (e.g., use of aspirin for at least 15 days/month or any combination of therapy for at least 10 days/month) and encourage them to keep a written record of headache frequency and drug use.